 DOWNLOAD BOT CONFIG!

 But, why?
-ZetaBots already exist, and ZDoom has it's own bots!
+ZDoom and Zandronum have their own bots!

 Well, this bot is actually quite different and is useful in it's own way compared to them, check out the features list!

 Spoiler: Features (Open)-They can chat!
 (Don't worry, it can be toggled via tdbots_chat 0, and they don't stop to do so!)

 -Can play Doom, Heretic, Hexen, Strife and Chex Quest!